alwoodm/gemini-ai-chat-widget/README.md

+**This repository is currently undergoing migration.
+The current version here is outdated.
+The newer version is available in a private repository.
+If you have any questions, please contact me at alwood.ovh.**

 # Gemini AI Chat widget

 An interactive AI chat widget that can be easily integrated with any website.
 The Express.js backend ensures secure storage of API keys and provides a seamless AI chat experience for your website visitors.